Healthy Food and Proper Nutrition Are Not the Same Thing

 15 cherries, one banana, a peach, two slices of bread = 65 grams of carbohydrates.

-65 gr carbs eaten in a day means no burning excess body fat.
+65 gr carbs eaten in a day, for a great number of people means no burning excess body fat.
 It means no maximum release of growth hormone you could potentially get by reason of your weight training.

-Oats?
-100 grams of oats contain 56 grams of carbs.
+Oat flakes?
+100 grams of oat flakes contain 56 grams of carbs.
 Spikes insulin as though you’ve eaten a 100 gr chocolate.
 It’s similar with other grains.
 Barley contains 56 grams of carbs.
 Various muesli combinations contain about 50 grams of carbohydrates per 100 gr product and around 30 grams of sugar.

 Brown sugar?
 False hope.